-Our first-ever student census took place from May 9 to 27.
-The information students and families shared will help us build on the work we are already doing to support equity, well-being and success for all students and provide a way to measure the impact of that work.
+Our first-ever student census took place from May 9 to 27, 2022.
+The information that students and families shared will help us build on the work we are already doing to support equity, well-being and success for all students and provide a way to measure the impact of that work.
 Thank you to all who participated.
 Public reports will be posted on this page once available.

 The survey collected student demographic and identity data, including information about language, gender, sexual orientation, race, ethnicity and more.
 It also includes questions about school experience.